Johnny Mercer: Posthumous success

-In the last year of his life, Mercer became fond of pop singer Barry Manilow, in part because Manilow's first hit record was "Mandy", which was also the name of Mercer's daughter Amanda.
+In the last year of his life, Mercer became fond of pop singer Barry Manilow, in part because Manilow's first hit record was "Mandy", which was also the nickname of Mercer's daughter Amanda.
 After Mercer's death, his widow, Ginger Mehan Mercer, arranged to give some unfinished lyrics he had written to Manilow to possibly develop into complete songs.
 Among these was a piece titled "When October Goes", a melancholy remembrance of lost love.
 Manilow applied his own melody to the lyric and issued it as a single in 1984, when it became a top 10 Adult Contemporary hit in the United States.
 The song has since become a jazz standard, with notable recordings by Rosemary Clooney, Nancy Wilson, and Megon McDonough, among other performers.

 Singing style

-Well regarded also as a singer, with a folksy quality, Mercer was a natural for his own songs such as "Ac-Cent-Tchu-Ate the Positive", "On the Atchison, Topeka and the Santa Fe", "One for My Baby (and One More for the Road)", and "Lazybones".
+Well regarded also as a singer with a folksy quality, Mercer was a natural for his own songs such as "Ac-Cent-Tchu-Ate the Positive", "On the Atchison, Topeka and the Santa Fe", "One for My Baby (and One More for the Road)", and "Lazybones".
 He was considered a first-rate performer of his own work.

 It has been said that he penned "One for My Baby (and One More for the Road)"—one of the great torch laments of all times—on a napkin while sitting at the bar at P. J. Clarke's when Tommy Joyce was the bartender.
 The next day Mercer called Joyce to apologize for the line "So, set 'em up, Joe," explaining "I couldn't get your name to rhyme."

 ATCO Records issued Two of a Kind in 1961, a duet album by Bobby Darin and Johnny Mercer with Billy May and his Orchestra, produced by Ahmet Ertegun.

 Personal life

 In 1931, Mercer married Ginger Meltzer, a chorus girl, later a seamstress; and in 1940, when he was 30, the Mercers adopted a daughter, Amanda ("Mandy").
 In 1960, Mandy married Bob Corwin, who was a pianist for Peggy Lee, Anita O'Day, and Carmen McRae, and also Mercer's long-time accompanist.
 They had a son, Jim Corwin, in 1961.

 In 1941, Mercer began an affair with 19-year-old Judy Garland, while she was engaged to composer David Rose.
 Garland ended her involvement when she married Rose.
 In later years, Garland and Mercer rekindled their affair.
 Mercer stated that his song "I Remember You" was the most direct expression of his feelings for Garland.

-Mercer died on June 25, 1976, from an inoperable brain tumor, in the Bel Air neighborhood of Los Angeles, California.
+Mercer died in 1976, aged 66, from an inoperable brain tumor, in the Bel Air neighborhood of Los Angeles, California.
 He was buried in Savannah's historic Bonaventure Cemetery.
-The line drawing caricature adorning his memorial bench is a reproduction of a self-portrait.
+The line-drawing caricature adorning his memorial bench is a reproduction of a self-portrait.